How to Choose Your Brand Colors Plus 10 Examples to Learn From

 Once you’ve picked your colors, place them all together and test them in a few different combinations to make sure they complement one another, and convey the message you were aiming for.

-You should also test your palette for accessibility, in order to make sure that they’re clearly legible together.
+In order to make your website accessible, you should also test your palette for in order to make sure that they’re clearly legible together.
 There are plenty of online resources and browser plugins that test color contrast for accessibility.
 Contrast Checker and Colour Contrast Analyser are two such tools that we recommend.

 10 inspirational brand colors that work

 Starbucks’ brand colors are based on a family of greens, combined with four neutral colors.
 Their primary color is that of the Siren logo - an iconic shade referred to as “Starbucks Green.”

 The expanded color palette merges this primary green, alluding to the brand’s rich heritage, with other “fresh and inviting” hues.
 These include an accent green and two secondary greens.

 The Instagram brand colors are a gradient of blue to yellow, with a wide range of purples, pinks and oranges in between.
 This gradient is a reinterpretation of the brand’s rainbow from its earlier, skeuomorphic logo.

 This rich color spectrum is meant to evoke feelings of “warmth and energy.”
 It’s also a tribute to the importance of color in the app’s filters, community uploads, and more.

 Slack’s color palette is just as refined as it is playful.
 It features four primary colors - white, black and two shades of aubergine purple.
 Accompanying those are blue, green, yellow and red, serving as accent colors.